Perfect Prediction in Normal Form: Superrational Thinking Extended to Non-Symmetric Games: Background: Newcomb's problem and the non-Nashian approach

 Before we discuss the three decision theories, we say a few words about possible worlds, which all approaches have in common underneath.
 Possible worlds date back to as early as Gottfried \citet{Leibniz1710}, also with the notion of maximization of a quantity over the set of possible worlds. \cite{Kripke1963} later designed a formal epistemic framework to model epistemic logic statements.
 There are a lot of variants of such semantics, but we give here a short ``Possible worlds 101'' that will help a larger audience understand counterfactuals as well as the differences between the three decision theories.

-In all cases, we have a set $\Omega$ of possible worlds, typically denoted $w\in\Omega$.
-Agents can make choices, and different choices are made in different worlds.
+We have a set $\Omega$ of possible worlds, typically denoted $w\in\Omega$.
+Agents make choices, and different choices are made in different worlds.
 Formally, in each world, for each agent who has to make a choice, a specific decision is made.
-In the case of Newcomb's problem, in some of the worlds, the agent picks one box, in some others the agent picks two boxes.
-Likewise, in some worlds, the prediction is ``one box'' and in some other worlds, the prediction is ``two boxes''.
+Regarding Newcomb's problem, in some worlds, the agent picks one box; in some others, the agent picks two boxes.
+Likewise, in some worlds, the prediction is ``one box,'' and in some other worlds, the prediction is ``two boxes''.
 In each world, the choice and the prediction are unambiguously defined.
 Events are subsets of $\Omega$.
-For example ``the agent picks one box'' is an event that corresponds to the subset of all worlds in which the agent picks one box.
+For example, ``the agent picks one box'' is an event that corresponds to the subset of all worlds in which the agent picks one box.
 It can, equivalently, be seen as a truth assignment (true or false) on $\Omega$.

 Knowledge, and often actually, incomplete knowledge, is formalized with associating each world and agent to some subset of $\Omega$.
 This relation is called the accessibility relation.
 Saying that for some world $w$ and agent $i$, a set $A$ of worlds is accessible, models the fact that agent $i$ in world $w$ knows that they are in some world in $A$, but do not know which one exactly (so they may not know that this is, actually, $w$).
 Typically, $w\in A$.
 If we allow for cases where $w\notin A$, we prefer the word ``belief'' (doxastic) to ``knowledge'' (epistemic) because the agent may have incorrect beliefs.
-Very often, but not always, the accessibility relation is simply expressed as a partition of $\Omega$, which is a special case\footnote{when the relation is transitive, symmetric and reflexive.}.
-The said agent knows or believes in an event $B$ if $B\subseteq A$ (modelling knowledge of events in this way is probably the most brilliant insight of Kripke).
+Very often, but not always, the accessibility relation is simply expressed as a partition of $\Omega$, which is a special case\footnote{when the relation is transitive, symmetric, and reflexive.}.
+The said agent knows or believes in an event $B$ if $A\subseteq B$ (modeling knowledge of events in this way is probably the most brilliant insight of Kripke).

-Necessity of an event $A$ means that $A=\Omega$.
-This is why necessary rationality is the same as rationality in all possible worlds, etc. Perfect prediction, in this paper, is simply defined as the fact that accessible worlds from $w$ for any agents are the singleton $\{w\}$, and a full formal account is given in a technical report \citep{Fourny2018b}.